- UCAS course code

 Overview

 This course aims to provide students with an understanding of the role that economics plays in helping to form and evaluate public policy.
-We will discuss policy current issues, with a focus on the role of economics in helping to provide evidence to inform policymakers and the public about the merits and likely impacts of different policy choices.
-The policy response to the Covid-19 pandemic will be considered in detail.
+We will discuss the role of the government in the economy, current policy issues, and the role that economics plays in helping to provide evidence to inform policymakers and the public about the merits and likely impacts of different policy choices.
 We will highlight the way that economics can help us to better understand the inherent trade-offs that are involved in taking decisions over taxation, spending, and regulation.
-Emphasis will be placed on developing students analytical skills and the ability to apply economic tools to critically evaluate policy options.
+Emphasis will be placed on developing student's analytical skills and the ability to apply economic tools to critically evaluate policy options.

 Pre/co-requisites